nandakishormpai/Plant_Disease_Detector/README.md

 * Framework : PyTorch
 * Architecture : Convolutional Neural Networks
+* Validation Accuracy : 77.7%

 #### How to train

-Upload the [Python notebook](https://github.com/nandakishormpai2001/Plant_Disease_Detector/blob/main/model/Plant_Disease_Identifier.ipynb) to Google Colab and run each cell for training the model.
+Upload the **[Python notebook](https://github.com/nandakishormpai2001/Plant_Disease_Detector/blob/main/model/Plant_Disease_Identifier.ipynb)** to Google Colab and run each cell for training the model.
 I have included a demo dataset to configure quickly.
-You can use this [Kaggle Dataset](https://www.kaggle.com/vipoooool/new-plant-diseases-dataset) which is the original one with huge amount of pictures.
+You can use this **[Kaggle Dataset](https://www.kaggle.com/vipoooool/new-plant-diseases-dataset)** which is the original one with huge amount of pictures.

 #### How It Works

-The input image dataset is converted to tensors and is passed through a CNN model, returning a output value corresponding to the plant disease.
+The input image dataset is converted to tensor and is passed through a CNN model, returning an output value corresponding to the plant disease.
 Input image tensor is passed through four convolutional layers and then flattened and inputted to fully connected layers.

 ## API